SecureIdentityAlliance/osia/src/doc/02 - functional.rst

    When a request is submitted, the CR may run checks against the data available in the PR using:

    - ``matchPersonAttributes``: to check the exactitude of the parents' attributes as known in the PR
-   - ``getPersonAttributes``: to get missing data about the parents's identity
+   - ``readPersonAttributes``: to get missing data about the parents's identity
-   - ``getPersonUIN``: to check if the new born is already known to PR or not
+   - ``readPersonUIN``: to check if the new born is already known to PR or not

    How the CR will process the request in case of data discrepancy is specific to each CR implementation and not in the scope of this document.